TOEIC / TOEFL

 Expansion of business vocabulary knowledge

-Enrolment on a course is accepted once the deposit payment of £100, or the full course fees are received.
+Enrolment on a course is accepted once the deposit payment of £100 has been made, or the full course fees have been received.

-(providing the appropriate course is available to suit the student’s level and requirements).
+(providing the appropriate course is available to suit your level and requirements).

 6 weeks or more: 5% discount